ekohilas/args-amazing-or-approaching/canberra-python-2025/slides.md

 so you can guess how many hours I spent trying to figure out why my regex substitution wasn't working, and second guessing my substitution function instead.

-The way that Python is fixing this was by introducing a deprecation warning in python 3.13, noting that the use of count and flags as a positional argument will be removed and needs to be keyword instead.
+The way that Python is fixing this is by introducing a deprecation warning from python 3.13, noting that the use of count and flags as a positional argument will be removed and needs to be keyword instead.

 And the way that they will do that is to put `*` as a parameter before those parameters

 which will throw us an error when we try to call the function without naming those arguments.

-Of course, if you're convinced by keyword arguments, you could force using them everywhere by putting * as the first paramters but that can be tedious.
+And if you're really convinced by keyword arguments, you could force using them everywhere by putting * as the first paramters but that can be tedious.

 > TODO: figure out if the above or below works better